Team-Proccess-DigitAlholics/Testing/README.md

-# Testing-
+# Testing
-Este repositorio muestra los testing para los acceptance criteria
+This repository shows the tests for the acceptance criteria of our user stories